 For small shop owners introducing the online product, the design feature is a simple step by choosing among the appropriate tools on the market.
 You just walk into sites, talk with people, try the software, and agree on signing up if it matches your expectations and the printing technology.

 For large companies, it does not work like that.
 Large portals implement various types of non-standard user stories like choosing between various decoration types, having a preliminary registration, offer a large number of products and their variations, and lots more.
-Implementing an online design solution for such companies requires a tailored approach and a proper guidance process.
+Implementing an online custom design solution for such companies requires a tailored approach and a proper guidance process.

 Having over ten years of experience in working with decoration industry companies, we have adopted an easy process, coined by Spotify once - Think It, Build It, Ship It, Tweak It.
 The four phases of the project allow us to align it with the agile process we use and allow the customer to join our team and work out the solution with the best cost-effectiveness.
 This article would give a brief look at the above phases and how they work.